saltstack/salt/doc/faq.rst

 How does Salt determine the Minion's id?
 ----------------------------------------

-If the minion id is not configured explicitly, salt will determine the id based on the hostname.
-Exactly how this is determined varies a little between operating systems and is described in detail :ref:`here
+If the minion id is not configured explicitly (using the :conf_minion:`id` parameter), Salt will determine the id based on the hostname.
+Exactly how this is determined varies a little between operating systems and is described in detail :ref:`here <minion-id-generation>`.
-<minion-id-generation>`.

 I'm using gitfs and my customg modules/states/etc are not syncing.
 Why?
 -----------------------------------------------------------------------